You're wondering if I'm okay."

 - In the first book of The Pendragon Adventure, Bobby happens to stumble upon Loor bathing.
 They didn't have anything romantic going at that point in the series, but in hindsight, could have been foreshadowing.

-- In Threads Of Time, it's later revealed that Sali Tayi had always been watching Atan Hadas from afar, ever since she was a child.
-He evens thinks to himself while reminiscing that she was his only source of light and happiness (while showing a shot of him watching her while she's playing with her little brother).
-"I've always been watching you" indeed.
+- In Threads of Time, it's later revealed that Sali Tayi had always been watching Atan Hadas from afar, ever since she was a child.
+He even thinks to himself while reminiscing that she was his only source of light and happiness (while showing a shot of him watching her while she's playing with her little brother).
+"I've always been watching you," indeed.
 The series tries to play it like it's sweet, as he holds such deep love for Atan Hadas.
 Unfortunately, it only seems to add to his creepiness, and makes him have the added quality of being a Stalker with a Crush.